Give to Save a Life

 Queen Clementine

 Queen Clementine is another pup who came to us after being used for breeding and then “retired.”
-She is an amazing creature, so full of love and with the waggiest little nubbin tail you’ve ever seen!
+She is amazing, so full of love and with the waggiest little nubbin tail you’ve ever seen!
 Everyone was immediately head over heels for her!

-Sadly, Clementine has some pretty severe medical issues that have long been neglected, some of which are likely due to the inbreeding that is so common in these breeding-for-profit operations.
+Sadly, Clementine had some pretty severe medical issues that have long been neglected, some of which were likely due to the inbreeding that is so common in these breeding-for-profit operations.

 Audrey